yvnnhong/rag-nlp-resume-booster/docs/personal_notes.md

 Keep it now but we have to change it later -- perhaps integrate with the feature of pasting in the job description and then we can see how well the user's resume matches the job description.

+### Problem 2: test_section_parser.py is returning 0 sections found for all tests
+Fix this after the core RAG logic is implemented.
+Prioritize getting a working prototype first